bennycheung/bennycheung.github.io/_posts/2023-12-10-exploring-llms-on-universal-intelligence.md

 published: true
 ---
 <!--excerpt.start-->
 At the recent World Science Festival, the discussion titled "[AI: Grappling with a New Kind of Intelligence](https://www.youtube.com/watch?v=EGDG3hgPNp8)" proposed the idea that AI could be seen as an evolving “being”, rather than merely a tool.
-This thought bought me back to a mesmerizing read from April 1985's Byte magazine.
+This thought brought me back to a mesmerizing read from April 1985's Byte magazine.
 The piece, ["Communication with Alien Intelligence"](https://web.media.mit.edu/~minsky/papers/AlienIntelligence.html), written by the AI visionary [Marvin Minsky](https://en.wikipedia.org/wiki/Marvin_Minsky), exploring the possibility of reaching out to minds from beyond our world.
 <!--excerpt.end-->

 Minsky argues that intelligent beings, regardless of their origin, face similar constraints and would develop comparable concepts and problem-solving methods.
 He discusses principles like the economics of resource management and the sparseness of unique ideas, suggesting these are universal.
 Minsky also addresses potential limitations in understanding vastly different intelligences and emphasizes the importance of basic problem-solving elements in intelligent communication.